jmonlong/manu-vggafannot/manuscript.md

 The scripts and pipeline to annotate variants is available in the public repository of this study in the `analysis/variants` folder of this paper's repository (see [Code and data availability]).

+### Faster subgraph extraction using tabix index files

+We devised an approach to efficiently query a subgraph of a pangenome, based on a queried range on one of its haplotypes, using three tabix indexes: 1) a GAF file with the paths taken by the haplotypes, split in small regions, 2) a BED file indexing each of those regions, 3) a TSV file with nodes and their sequences.
+The GAF file is produced by cutting the haplotypes in chunks of maximum N nodes (100 by default).
+Each GAF record corresponds to one haplotype chunk and an optional tag is added to record the haplotype name and the starting position in the haplotype.
+For each of those chunks, a BED record is written in the second index file.
+It contains the coordinate of this region on the haplotype and the minimum and maximum node IDs in that region (columns 4 and 5).
+Finally, the third index file records the node sequences with three columns: a placeholder *contig* name (*n* in practice), a node ID, and the node sequence.
+The three files are sorted, bgzipped and indexed with tabix.
+The GAF and TSV file can then be queried by node ranges, and the BED file by coordinate on the haplotypes.

+To extract a subgraph around a region of interest, the BED file is first queried with a coordinates (e.g. `CONTIG:START-END`) and the output node ranges are merged.
+The GAF file with haplotype information is then queried with those node ranges.
+The haplotype chunks are then stitched back together.
+The queried haplotype is used as a backbone and the ends of other haplotypes are trimmed until they touch a node on the queried haplotype.
+Optionally, other GAF files, e.g. reads or annotations, can also be queried using that node range.
+Finally, the TSV file is queried by nodes to retrieve their sequences.
+The edges in the subgraph are derived from the haplotype paths.
+A JSON representation of the subgraph and annotations can also be outputted directly, for example when used internally by the sequenceTubeMap.

+Subgraph extraction was benchmarked on 20 randomly selected regions.
+Three sets of regions of different length were tested (100 bp, 1000 bp, and 10,000 bp).
+We compared the new tabix-powered extraction with `vg chunk` starting from a GBZ file and using the `--trace` option to trace haplotype threads and a context of 1 node (`-c 1`).

 ### Visualization in the Sequence Tube Map

 The Sequence Tube Map was developed to explore a pangenome graph interactively, with haplotypes traversing it, and reads mapping to it[@tubemap].